-Last reviewed 2/7/2011 by Linda Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Last reviewed 8/25/2013 by Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.

 - A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.